What is a liquor accord?

 Using the amended Pro-forma Liquor Accord Arrangement (PLAA)

-On 18 December 2014, the Australian Competition and Consumer Commission (ACCC) granted conditional re-authorisation of the Pro-forma Liquor Accord Arrangement (PLAA) in Queensland.
-This PLAA determination assists liquor accords to implement harm reduction strategies that restrict price and supply terms on which their venues sell alcoholic beverages to consumers.
+On 8 April 2020, the Australian Competition and Consumer Commission (ACCC) granted conditional re-authorisation of the Pro-forma Liquor Accord Arrangement (PLAA) in Queensland.
+This PLAA determination assists both liquor accord bodies and safe night precinct (SNP) boards to implement harm reduction strategies that restrict price and supply terms on which their venues sell alcoholic beverages to consumers.

 The amended PLAA can help you to develop and document your accord.
 Use of this document is voluntary - you are not required to adopt all, or any, of the strategies contained in the PLAA.
 To request a copy of the amended PLAA for you to modify (.doc), email email@example.com.

-If your accord adopts the PLAA in part or in full, complete the Queensland PLAA information and registration form and register it with the Office of Liquor and Gaming Regulation (OLGR).
-Registration will provide your liquor accord with legal protection.
+If your accord or SNP adopts the PLAA in part or in full, complete the Queensland PLAA information and registration form and register it with the Office of Liquor and Gaming Regulation (OLGR).
+Registration will provide your members with legal protection.

 Licensees as individuals are obliged under the Liquor Act to minimise harm and the potential for harm from alcohol abuse and misuse.
 However, as a collective body that adopts price or supply controls, they may have an effect of 'lessening competition' within the meaning of the Competition and Consumer Act 2010 (CCA).